NeuralHarbour/LLM-Based-3D-Avatar-Assistant/README.md

 # Deprecated Branch
 This branch is deprecated and no longer actively maintained.
-New branch coming soon !!!
+Instead Check out this new branch https://github.com/NeuralHarbour/LLM-Based-3D-Avatar-Assistant/tree/v2.0